38-Page Dental WordPress Build in 40 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-QA on this engagement carried two specific loads: the 68-pair redirect batch had been imported without leading slashes — sending /blog/highly-recommended-dental-treatments/ to a double-path 404 instead of /blog/ — and a metadata sweep found title tags, meta descriptions, and h-tags across the 38 pages not matching the live site; both fixed before the agency received staging.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA on this engagement carried two specific loads: the 68-pair redirect batch had been imported without leading slashes — sending /blog/highly-recommended-dental-treatments/ to a double-path 404 instead of /blog/ — and a metadata sweep found title tags, meta descriptions, and h-tags across the 38 pages not matching the live site.
+Both fixed before the agency received staging.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the no-fail check.
+Once it was in their hands, the agency went over the site a second time on its own tooling, logging findings into the shared backlog for us to clear up to sign-off.

 Process